PAEA Board of Directors has approved a Code of Ethics for members and leaders of the Physician Assistant Education Association.

 How is a conflict of interest identified?

-The primary method for identifying conflicts of interest is through member self-disclosure of business and other relationships that constitute a potential conflict with the interests of PAEA.
+The primary method for identifying conflicts of interest is through member self-disclosure of business and other relationships by PAEA members in the course of applying for Board or other volunteer positions.
 Members who have concerns or specific knowledge about other members with potential conflicts may also submit inquiries for further review by PAEA.

 Does having a conflict of interest mean I cannot participate in PAEA leadership, committees, and councils?

-Most conflicts of interests can be managed and therefore do not prohibit participation in PAEA leadership, committees, and councils.
+No. With few exceptions, conflicts of interest can be managed and therefore do not prohibit participation in PAEA leadership.
 Transparency is a very important part of the process of identifying and managing conflicts of interest.
 If you have a question about whether a potential conflict of interest can be managed, contact PAEA.

-How are conflicts of interest handled by the Ethics Council?
+How are conflicts of interest handled by the Governance and Ethics Board?

-Self-reported conflicts of interests and inquiries about possible conflicts of interest are reviewed by the Ethics Council to determine whether or not competing interests can be managed in a way that is satisfactory to the interests of PAEA.
+Self-reported conflicts of interests and inquiries about possible conflicts of interest are reviewed by the GEB to determine whether or not competing interests can be managed in a way that allows PAEA leaders to fulfill their duties to PAEA.

 Will inquiries from members be handled confidentially?